leocodeio-ext/catalyst-assesment-1/README.md

-surya teja
+likhitaMaddala

 "Complete the project and send pull requests"